Mercy for Animals

 Mercy For Animals (MFA) is an international nonprofit animal protection organization founded in 1999 by Milo Runkle.
 MFA's mission is to "prevent cruelty to farmed animals and promote compassionate food choices and policies."

-MFA has conducted more than 65 investigations of factory farms and slaughterhouses, many of which have resulted in animal cruelty convictions, changes in corporate animal welfare policies, and primetime media coverage.
-The organization has guided many of the world's largest food companies, including Nestlé, Perdue, and Walmart, in adopting animal welfare policies.

-MFA also promotes vegan eating through social media, videos, writing, and online resources.

 History

 1999–2007: Founding and early days

 Milo Runkle wrote in Mercy For Animals: One Man's Quest to Inspire Compassion and Improve the Lives of Farm Animals, published in 2017, that he founded MFA after a biology teacher at his rural Ohio high school brought dead piglets to class to be dissected.
 One piglet was still alive, so a student who worked on the teacher's farm grabbed the piglet and slammed her headfirst against the floor.
 The incident was controversial in the community, yet a judge ruled that the student's action was legal because it was "standard agricultural practice".

-Milo writes that the injustice weighed heavily on him and led him to create an organization with a mission to protect farmed animals.
+Milo wrote that the injustice weighed heavily on him and led him to create an organization with a mission to protect farmed animals.

 MFA conducted its first investigations in 2001.
 Investigators entered two Ohio egg factory farms at night five times over several weeks.
 They collected hours of video footage, gave water to dehydrated hens, and rescued other suffering birds.

 These open rescues made headlines around the state.
 Ohio's largest television news station at the time aired the footage, promoting the segment as "The Video the Egg Industry Doesn't Want You to See".

-The following year, MFA investigators recorded footage from inside another Ohio factory farm, Weaver Bros.
+In 2002, MFA investigators recorded footage from inside another Ohio factory farm, Weaver Bros.
 Egg Farm.
 About five hours of video showed thousands of hens in cages, birds trapped between cage wire unable to access food or water, and dead animals rotting next to other birds still laying eggs for human consumption.
 MFA used the footage to discredit a new Animal Care Certified label which advertised that hens were raised humanely.

 MFA asked prosecutors to investigate and file charges against these farms, but no charges were filed.